Espresso Brewing Guide

 Espresso machine, Espresso grind coffee, Tamp

-- Insert and extract for 20-30 seconds.
+Insert basket into coffee machine or group head, and extract for 20-30 seconds.
 If extracted correctly you will have thick red/brown ‘crema’ on the surface of your shot.